 - Every year, the salaries of alumni increases, with 2015 graduates making an average of $83,514

 - More than 300 employers hire Grand Circus grads

 [Read more in our Outcomes Report]

 We understand that not everyone comes from a background with technical knowledge.
-In fact, only one in four high schools has computer-programming curriculum.
-For some, it’s intimidating to start learning a new skill and might be confusing to navigate the path.
-We want to ensure everyone has accessibility to the opportunities throughout tech; that’s why we’ve created workshops to help individuals prepare for coding bootcamp and get a better understanding of what coding is all about.
+In fact, only one in four high schools has a computer-programming curriculum.
+It can be intimidating to learn a new skill and career path.

 Develop your coding skills at one of our workshops in Detroit or Grand Rapids.
 The free Intro to Code workshop is perfect to get you started, while Intro to Front-End and Intro to Java help you decide which coding language you love best!

 Check out our guide for clarity on application, success rates, and more.

 No matter where you’re starting, a career in tech is possible.
 All you have to do is begin.